 Income Statements:

 If you’ve worked for a business, you should have received your W2.
 By the end of January, all businesses should have sent out all employee W2s.
 If you have worked as an independent contractor, you’ll need your 1099 or 1099-MISC.
-A business needed to have the 1099’s to independent contractors by February 1st.
+A business needs to have the 1099s for independent contractors by February 1st.
 If for some reason, you do not have your 1099, hopefully, you have kept track of the money you earned.
-If you’re a business owner, then you’ll need your W3 statement for filing.
+You’ll need your W3 statement for filing if you’re a business owner.
 This income statement is specifically for small businesses and covers the W2 side for the business’s employees, as well as it showing the taxes and withholdings.
 W3’s keep all the payroll information in one place, which is necessary for filing.

 Tax jargon is often viewed as confusing and hard; however, it doesn’t have to be.
 You shouldn’t feel a sense of dread as we move into tax season, in fact, you should be able to read some of our helpful articles or reach out to us, to feel at ease.
 Let’s continue our chat about tax forms and other important documents you’ll need.